-Residents are responsible for the proper use of furnishings provided in their room and apartments.
+Residents are responsible for the proper use of furnishings provided in their residential spaces.
 Students can add to the furnishings of their rooms.
-Students should be mindful of space limitations and safety concerns.
-(Reference: D1.0, Damages and Vandalism, above).
+Students should be mindful of space limitations and safety concerns (Reference: D1.0, Damages and Vandalism, above).